LlamaEdge/sd-api-server/README.md

   - Reduce the memory usage

-    In the default setting, the server will create `text-to-image` and `image-to-image` contexts for the model. `text-to-image` context is responsible for image generation tasks, while `image-to-image` context for image edits.
-If you only need one of them, you can specify the context type by adding `--context-type <context-type>`.
-For example, if you only need the `text-to-image` context, you can start the server with the following command:
+    In the default setting, the server support two tasks:  `text2image` for image generations and `image2image` for image edits.
+If you want to run one of them, you can specify the task type by adding `--task <task-type>`.
+For example, if you only want to run image generations, then just start the server with the following command:

     ```bash
-    wasmedge --dir .:. sd-api-server.wasm --model-name sd-v1.4 --model stable-diffusion-v1-4-Q8_0.gguf --context-type text-to-image
+    wasmedge --dir .:. sd-api-server.wasm --model-name sd-v1.4 --model stable-diffusion-v1-4-Q8_0.gguf --task text2image
     ```

 ### Usage